 Santa’s Wonderland is a sizable Christmas village located within Bass Pro Shops in Pearland that offers free fun activities, including crafts, games, and seasonal enchantment, in addition to free photographs with Santa.
 The unique holiday experience includes rustic Christmas huts, cartoon holiday characters, interacting talking caribou, and live elves amid snow-covered hills, lit-up Christmas trees, and an arctic sky.

 Laser and foam toy games are available in the Christmas village.
 Remote-controlled trucks are also available

 One of the top children’s museums in the world, The Children’s Museum Houston has 13 multilingual exhibits and focuses on innovative, child-centered learning.
 Everyone is welcome to the museum for free on Thursdays from 5-8 p.m., but you must have a kid with you.
 Open every Monday with advanced bookings.

 Seasonal celebrations in Houston may be enjoyed by participating in festivals, holiday performances, and exclusive museum activities.
 You’re nearly sure to have a fantastic time in Houston, no matter where you go or what you do.
+You can also go try an escape room if your children are already teenagers.
 But why would you spend that much money if you didn’t have to?
 It’s challenging to justify spending money when so many family-friendly, entertaining activities in Houston are available for free and guaranteed to be a hit with the kids.